Last modified: September 14, 2023

 Protecting Your Information

-We have used reasonable efforts to help safeguard your information.
+We implement and maintain reasonable measures to help safeguard your information.
 However, we make no guarantee that these reasonable efforts will make your information completely secure.
 Please do your part to help us.
 You are responsible for maintaining the secrecy of your unique password and account information.
 Again, we encourage users to think carefully before electing to share content on the internet.

 Minors and Children Under Age 13